Bringing Up Buster

 "Bringing Up Buster" is the third episode of the first season of the American television satirical sitcom Arrested Development.
 It was written by series creator Mitchell Hurwitz and consulting producer Richard Rosenstock, and directed by producer Joe Russo.
-It originally aired on Fox on November 16, 2003.
+It originally aired on the Fox Network on November 16, 2003.

 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., as well as Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
-In the episode, Michael spends a day with Buster, while George Michael auditions for a school play.
+In the episode, Michael (Jason Bateman) is forced by Lucille (Jessica Walter) to spend a day with Buster (Tony Hale).
+Meanwhile, George Michael (Michael Cera) auditions for a school play to get closer to Maeby (Alia Shawkat), who wants to get closer to jock Steve Holt (Justin Grant Wade).

+Hale did not actually swear during the bleeped scene where Buster has a swearing fit.
+Instead, he simply recited the alphabet.

 Plot

-In the mid-70s, George Sr. (Jeffrey Tambor) had attempted to market a cornball maker called the "Cornballer", but was unsuccessful, as the machine was made illegal all over the world after multiple people burned themselves while using the device.
-The Cornballer, however, managed to become popular in Mexico.
+In the mid-70s, George Sr. attempted to market a cornball maker called the "Cornballer", but was unsuccessful, as the machine was made illegal all over the world after multiple people burned themselves while using the device.
+The Cornballer, however, became popular in Mexico.
+In the present, Michael is making cornballs when his son George Michael tells him he is too busy to be making cornballs and going on bike rides with his dad, and Michael spends some of the episode trying to bond with son.

-In the present, Maeby (Alia Shawkat) auditions for a play at her school, wanting to get closer to her crush, Steve Holt (Justin Grant Wade), who also auditioned.
-George Michael (Michael Cera), wanting to get closer to his cousin Maeby, also auditioned, but only got the part titled "Stand-in for Steve Holt."
-Tobias (David Cross), thinking Maeby auditioned so she could be an actress like him, talks to the school and becomes the new stage director, resulting in Maeby quitting the play.
-After a conversation with Michael (Jason Bateman), Tobias begins to suspect that George Michael has a crush on Steve, which later results in George Michael quitting the play, only to learn Maeby joined the play once again.
-At the end of the day, George Michael watches as Maeby kisses Steve Holt, unaware Maeby didn't enjoy the kiss.
+Maeby auditions for a play at her school, wanting to get closer to her crush, Steve Holt, who also auditioned.
+George Michael, wanting to get closer to his cousin Maeby, also auditioned, but only got the part titled "Stand-in for Steve Holt."
+Tobias, thinking Maeby auditioned so she could be an actress like him, talks to the school and becomes the new stage director, resulting in Maeby quitting the play.
+After a conversation with Michael, Tobias begins to suspect, incorrectly, that George Michael has a crush on Steve, which later results in George Michael quitting the play, only to learn Maeby joined the play once again.
+At the end of the day, George Michael watches as Maeby kisses Steve Holt, unaware Maeby did not enjoy the kiss.

-Because the family funds are frozen, Buster (Tony Hale) has to cancel his yearly summer studies and stays at home with his mother, Lucille (Jessica Walter).
+Gob has been kicked out of his girlfriend Marta's house, and Lucille allows him to stay at the model home, against Michael's wishes.
+Because the family funds are frozen, Buster has to cancel his yearly summer studies and stays at home with his mother, Lucille.
 She becomes annoyed by his presence and begs Michael to spend time with him.
-Michael reluctantly agrees and spends the entire day with his brother, though he also finds his presence annoying.
-At the end of the day, Buster returns with his mom, and Michael and George Michael spend the rest of the day making cornballs on the Cornballer.
+Michael reluctantly agrees and spends the entire day with Buster, who goes on a profanity ridden rant on his mother, earning respect from his siblings.
+Buster and Michael go on a bike ride Michael intended to have with his sun.
+Buster neglects to install brakes whilst building the bike, and crashes.
+Buster returns to Lucille, and Michael and George Michael spend the rest of the day making cornballs on the Cornballer.